 In T2 Trainspotting, a rejuvenated Renton, played by Ewan McGregor, now clean from heroin, runs up it easily, followed by a sweaty Spud, played by Ewen Bremner.
 Quitting smack is just about finding a new obsession, explains Renton.
 Running could be it.
-At the top the pair collapse and look out over Edinburgh – the streets they were sprinting through, screaming, 20 years ago; the city whose drug culture made them disappear into carpets and be vomited out of toilets.
+At the top, the pair collapse and look out over Edinburgh—the streets they were sprinting through, screaming, 20 years ago; the city with a drug culture made them disappear into carpets and be vomited out of toilets.

-Most of Trainspotting was spent inside – rowdy pubs, perspiring clubs, drug den flats – and mostly filmed in Glasgow.
+Most of Trainspotting was spent inside—rowdy pubs, perspiring clubs, drug-den apartments.
+It was primarily filmed in Glasgow.
 Now, the characters are older and, for the most part, although still in love with drugs, off heroin.
-T2 alsoexplores Edinburgh, the city, which seems to have evolved since the first film.
+T2 also explores Edinburgh, the city, which seems to have evolved since the first film.

 It's difficult to see how similar condemnation could be aimed at T2.
 As well as showing the beauty of the place, Boyle worked to get his Edinburgh right.

-Still, the expectation from both film critics and fans that it would bastardise the legacy of the original has loomed over T2's release.
+Still, the expectation from both film critics and fans that it would bastardize the legacy of the original has loomed over T2's release.
 Trainspotting is legendary.
-For teenagers, knowing the film inside out is a piece of cultural capital akin to telling people you love Catcher in the Rye, or that Melvin Burgess's Junk speaks to you on a personal level.
-Think of the money HMV must have made from people buying the "Choose Life" posters.
-For kids growing up in Edinburgh, like the guys in Young Fathers, it was, as Kayus Bankole says, "a bible".
+For teenagers, knowing the film inside out is a piece of cultural capital akin to telling people you love Catcher in the Rye, or that Melvin Burgess's Smack speaks to you on a personal level.
+Think of the money the government must have made from people buying the "Choose Life" posters.
+For kids growing up in Edinburgh, like the guys in Young Fathers, it was, as Kayus Bankole says, "a bible."

-"The first film was almost an artefact, and the characters know the first film exists," Boyle says.
+"The first film was almost an artifact, and the characters know the first film exists," Boyle says.
 "There's actually only one minute of Trainspotting in this film.
 It seems like a lot more, but it isn't.
 We used that as a resource to draw on, and the actors knew it would make them look bad.
-Who looks better in their mid-forties than they did in their mid-twenties?
+Who looks better in their mid 40s than they did in their mid 20s?
 They knew it would be tough like that.
-But it connects them back with us because movie actors often feel like they're different from us, yet they're ageing like we all do.
+But it connects them back with us because movie actors often feel like they're different from us, yet they're aging like we all do.
 It's the common fate of all of us."